-This policy will be kept under review in the light of legal developments and best practice Next review: Autumn 2022 24 SLT responsibility: S.E.Walker

 PGR Parent Governor Representative elected to serve on a local authority committee discharging the education functions of the LA.

-PLASC Pupil Level Annual School Census PPA Planning, preparation and Assessment - 10% guaranteed non-contact time for teachers.
-PRP Performance Related Pav.
-PRU Pupil Referral Unit PSP Pastoral Support Programme for pupils at serous risk of permanent exclusion.
+PLASC Pupil Level Annual School Census

+PPA Planning, preparation and Assessment - 10% guaranteed non-contact time for teachers.

+PRP Performance Related Pay.

+PRU Pupil Referral Unit

+PSP Pastoral Support Programme for pupils at serous risk of permanent exclusion.

 PTA Parent Teacher Association - or PSA (Parent Staff Association).

 PTR Pupil/Teacher Ratio.
 This is calculated by dividing the number of pupils in a school by the number of full-time equivalent teachers.

 Pupil profile Broad evaluation of a pupil's personality, interests and capabilities.
+This forms part of the pupil's

+QCA Qualifications and Curriculum Authority.

+QTS Qualified Teacher Status

-This forms part of the pupil's QCA Qualifications and Curriculum Authority.
-OTS Oualified Teacher Status Quorum The minimum number of members at a meeting before decisions can be made.
+Quorum The minimum number of members at a meeting before decisions can be made.

 RAISEonline Reporting Analysis for Improvement through School Self-Evaluation is a web -based system to disseminate school performance data to schools.

 Resolution A formal decision which has been proposed, seconded and agreed - not necessarily by a vote - at a meeting.

 RgI/RI Registered Inspector, who is authorised to lead an inspection team (colloquially, a 'Reggie').

 ROA Record of Achievement.

 SACRE Standing Advisory Council on Religious Education.
 Local statutory body which advises on religious education and collective worship.

 'SATs' Standard Assessment Tasks© used for National Curriculum Assessment.

 Secondment The release of staff on a temporary basis for work elsewhere.

 Schools Forum A Schools Forum has been established in each LA area to advise on the allocation of the funding for schools; the majority of places on this body should be filled by governors and headteachers.

-SEF Self-Evaluation Form SEN Special Educational Needs.
+SEF Self-Evaluation Form

+SEN Special Educational Needs.
 Learning difficulties for which special educational provision has to be made.
 May include children with physical disabilities or emotional and behavioural disorders.

 SENCO SEN Co-ordinator.
 The teacher responsible for co-ordinating SEN provision in the school.

 Setting A system of organising pupils into ability groups for particular subjects.

 Sibling A brother or sister.

 SIMS Schools Information and Management System.
 A computer package to assist schools in managing information on pupils, staff and resources.

-SPS Skelton Primary School Special school A school for children whose special educational needs cannot be met within a mainstream school.
+SPS Skelton Primary School

+Special school A school for children whose special educational needs cannot be met within a mainstream school.

 Specialist school/college All maintained schools may apply for Specialist Status, allowing them to have a special focus on a chosen subject area, whilst meeting national Curriculum requirements.
 Special unit A unit attached to a mainstream school to cater for children with specific special needs.

 SOC School Organisation Committee.
 Required to be established by the LA to consider its School Organisation Plan (SOP) for the provision of school places in its area.

-SSAT Specialist Schools and Academies Trust SSFA School Standards and Framework Act 1998.
+SSAT Specialist Schools and Academies Trust

+SSFA School Standards and Framework Act 1998.

 Standard Number (SN) The legally determined number of pupils in the admission year group below which the PAN (see above) may not be set.

 STRB School Teachers' Review Body.
 Makes recommendations to the Secretary of State on teachers' pay.

 Standards Fund Devolved monies for school improvement projects, including staff development and governor training, some of which may be earmarked for specific purposes.
-(Being discontinued from 2008) Statementing (Early Health Care Plans EHCP) The procedure by which a child is formally assessed under the 1996 Education Act as having significant special educational needs.
+(Being discontinued from 2008)

+Statementing (Early Health Care Plans EHCP) The procedure by which a child is formally assessed under the 1996 Education Act as having significant special educational needs.

 Streaming Placing pupils in classes according to their ability.

-TAs teaching Assistants TDA Training and Development Agency for Schools PDD Teacher Education Day.
-Each year 5 days during term time (now known as 'Inset' days and formerly Baker This policy will be kept under review in the light of legal developments and best practice days) are set aside for staff training.
+TAs teaching Assistants

+TDA Training and Development Agency for Schools

+PDD Teacher Education Day.
+Each year 5 days during term time (now known as 'Inset' days and formerly Baker days) are set aside for staff training.
 Pupils do not attend school on these days.

-Next review: Autumn 2022

-SLT responsibility: S.E.Walker